lynnpark95/memo/README.md

 # memo

-Super simple full stack memo page including CRUD & REST API using FastAPI
+Created a super simple full-stack memo page that includes CRUD operations and a REST API using FastAPI.